-- (a) the jurisdictions where the issuer's securities are cease-traded; - (b) details of any revocation applications currently in progress in the other jurisdictions; - (c) copies of any draft material change report or news release as discussed in section 3.1 (7); - (d) confirmation that all continuous disclosure documents have been filed with the relevant securities regulatory authorities or a description of the documents that will be filed; - (e) confirmation that the issuer's SEDAR and SEDI profiles are up-to-date; - (f) a draft revocation order; and - (g) the personal information specified in Appendix B of National Instrument 44-101 Short Form Prospectus Distributions for each current and incoming director, executive officer and promoter of the issuer.
+- (a) the jurisdictions where the issuer's securities are cease-traded; - (b) details of any revocation applications currently in progress in the other jurisdictions; - (c) copies of any draft material change report or news release as discussed in section 3.1 (7); - (d) confirmation that all continuous disclosure documents have been filed with the relevant securities regulatory authorities or a description of the documents that will be filed: - (e) confirmation that the issuer's SEDAR and SEDI profiles are up-to-date; - (f) a draft revocation order; and - (g) a completed personal information form and authorization in the form set out in Appendix A of National Instrument 41-101 General Prospectus Requirements for each current and incoming director, executive officer and promoter of the issuer.

-If the promoter is not an individual, the issuer should provide information for each director and executive officer of the promoter.
+If the promoter is not an individual, the issuer should provide the information for each director and executive officer of the promoter.